The History of the Swan Hotel

 From that period on the Hampshire Records Office has an almost continuous account of the names of the lessees and landlords and landladies, the rates paid and the uses made of the building up to the present day.

-(undercroft = crypt) This is of considerable antiquity although its exact date of construction is unknown.
+(Vault = crypt) Alresfords best kept secret.
+This is of considerable antiquity although its exact date of construction is unknown.
 It would have been in use as a storehouse of great value to the Swan as a lodging house, Inn and finally hotel, especially when the Swan Tap, the brewhouse and the stables were built above it and around the Swan Yard.
 It also seems to have been used as a temporary detention room for those convicted of offences or awaiting judgement by the Magistrates or Jurymen sitting in the Assembly Room.
-Those convicted would be held in the Undercroft until the Town Constable could arrange for them to be removed to goal or a higher court.
+Those convicted would be held in the Vault until the Town Constable could arrange for them to be removed to gaol or a higher court.
 Similarly, Napoleonic Prisoners of War, generally officers who had broken the conditions of the parole, and were awaiting removal from Alresford, were held there.
 The cellar was, and is, warm, dry and quite comfortable for short sojournes.
 It was, in no sense, a dungeon or a cell.

 The most influential families in the district used the Swan where there was a large pleasant room on the first floor, known as the Assembly Room, now converted into bedrooms.
 It was also used extensively for meetings and for social occasions.
 The Swan was associated for a long time with the Annual Sheep Fair, last held in 1972.
 After the fair a dinner for gentlemen, farmers and dealers was arranged in the Assembly Room and the Cups distributed to the winners.
 Public meetings were held there – a very important one to encourage the building of a railway through the town was held in 1845.
 This was opposed by the then Lord Ashburton and Alresford had to wait another twenty years for its railway.